serhat-dirik/vagrant-project-atomic-demoenv/README.md

 ```

 ###Environment Information
 In this environment, you'll have 3 atomic hosts vm as one master node and two slave nodes (or minions as named in kubernetes).
-I preferred to use Fedora version of the atomic host to skip registration steps, but it's quite possible to use rhel or centos images instead.
+I preferred to use Fedora version of the atomic host to skip some registration steps on rhel, but it's quite possible to use rhel or centos images instead of fedora.
 Host configurations:

 1. 1512 mb Mem
 2. 2 Core cpu